How To Make A Site Like This

 Some understanding of or willingness to learn Markdown and the basics of website hosting is necessary to do this.

-The only cost to do this is that of the domain name you want (and you could even forgo that too if you just want to use the url that vercel gives you as a default) - the three services needed to do this (Cloudflare, Github, and Vercel) all have free tiers that the vast majority of these types of sites will stay well within.
+The only cost to do this is that of the domain name you want (and you could even forgo that too if you just want to use the url that vercel gives you as a default) - the three services needed to do this (Cloudflare, Github, and DigitalOcean) all have free tiers that will allow you to host at no cost even at massive scale.

 Get a domain name on Cloudflare